Early Childhood Education and Care (ECEC) Workforce Professional Development – National Child Safety Training Grant — Australia, 2025-26

 What's Funded

-Funding for eligible approved Child Care Subsidy receiving ECEC services to provide five hours of paid time, wage replacement or backfill for eligible educators, teachers, directors and educational leaders to complete the national child safety training.Expected Outcomes
+Funding for eligible approved Child Care Subsidy receiving ECEC services to provide five hours of paid time, wage replacement or backfill for eligible educators, teachers, directors and educational leaders to complete the national child safety training.Before you apply

 Eligible ECEC employees complete the national child safety training, improving child safety capability across approved early childhood education and care services.Key Information